kmush12/PineLock/firmware/lock_node/SETUP.md

 3. Check serial monitor for confirmation
 4. Lock should auto-lock after 5 seconds

-### 2. Test RFID
+### 2. Test RFID Key Detection

-1. Present an RFID card to the reader
+1. Register an RFID key in the server database first
-2. Card UID will be displayed on serial monitor
-3. Add the UID to the server database
-4. Present card again - lock should unlock
+2. Place the registered key near the RFID reader
+3. Serial monitor should show "Valid key present in box"
+4. Server should receive MQTT message with key presence status
+5. Remove the key - should show "RFID key removed from box"

 ### 3. Test MQTT Commands